hayjer/Todolist-CC/README.md

 - POST /login
   - Submit user credentials to log in, which will allow for posting of todo-list tasks and editing/deleted your own tasks
-- GET /tasks
+- GET /tasks/?queryString
-  - Return a list of all tasks
+  - Return a list of all tasks, with the optional filter queryString that will only return tasks with queryString in their description
 - GET /tasks/:id
   - Return the task with given ID
 - POST /tasks